-Discovered in Tanzania, the footprints discovered by experts belonged to a group of early humans who inhabited modern-day Tanzania.
+The footprints belonged to a group of early humans who inhabited modern-day Tanzania.

 Scientists believe the enigmatic set of footprints were left behind by our ancient relatives—most likely Australopithecus afarensis—as they walked across a region covered with wet volcanic ash.

 The set of 13 footprints were discovered near Laetoli, Tanzania by scientists from Sapienza University in Rome.